Close

 • A proven investment process is employed, which has consistently delivered favourable performance across market cycles.

-• Credit analysts complete comprehensive analysis of credit risk associated with all securities held, incorporating an assessment ESG risks.
+• Credit analysts complete comprehensive analysis of credit risk associated with all securities held, incorporating an assessment of ESG risks.

 • Operating for more than 35 years, First Sentier Investors boasts one of the largest number of dedicated portfolio managers of cash funds in Australia.